Axel Springer: Brandt's Kniefall von Warschau

 Springer's son, Axel Springer Jr. (1941–1980), was the photographer and journalist "Sven Simon", and was for a period chief editor of Welt am Sonntag.
 In 1980, at the age of 38, he took his own life.
-He is perhaps best remembered for his iconic picture of Willi Brandt kneeling on 7 December 1970 before the memorial to Ghetto Uprising in Warsaw.
+He is perhaps best remembered for his iconic picture of Willi Brandt kneeling (his Kniefall) on 7 December 1970 before the memorial to the Ghetto Uprising in Warsaw.

 The occasion of Brandt's visit to Poland was the signing of the Treaty of Warsaw between West Germany and Poland.
 This recognised the Oder-Neisse Line as Germany's final frontier in the east and, on that basis, established diplomatic relations between the Federal Republic and the People's Republic of Poland.
 Writing himself in Die Welt, Springer expressed outrage that a democratically elected German government should license a Communist regime in its annexation of a quarter of the country.
 In Bild, Boenisch remarked that, while Brandt attempted "kneel away" the crimes of the Nazis, the victims of his Stalinist hosts were being made to kneel by rifle butts to the groin.